tkiat/my-writings-public/blog/lifestyle/sustainability/remove-teastain.md

 # An Effective and Easy Way To Remove Tea Stains

-**Just Baking soda + Vinegar**
+**TLDR: Just Baking soda + Vinegar**

-I am a daily tea drinker, and, to nobody's surprise, my sink and my tea tasting set are full of tea stains.
+I am a daily tea drinker, and, to nobody's surprise, my sink and my tea tasting set are full of tea stains — brown stain inside the cup.
+Tannin, a usually beneficial chemical compound, is the culprit here.
 I was about to throw them away but luckily I found a good guide from [Mei Leaf](https://www.youtube.com/watch?v=nW3oMtdT8nU).
 Based on that guide, I simply do

 ## Steps